RahulSutar/GoPlay/gophercises/BookShelf/README.md

     * Book Type (Historical, Fairytale, Horror etc...)
     * Book Description
     * Number of Copies - Number of copies should be calclated at runtime and should not be passed as a part of Create/Add API call.
 Adding book by same name should just increase number of copies by 1.
-    f.
-Availability Status - Availability Status should be "unavailable" of number of copies are 0.
+    * Availability Status - Availability Status should be "unavailable" of number of copies are 0.
 2. Add books in bulk from CSV file
-    a.
-Each CSV can have "n" number of records.
+    * Each CSV can have "n" number of records.
-    b.
-Each record represents a book with above mentioned information except number of copies and availability status.
+    * Each record represents a book with above mentioned information except number of copies and availability status.
-    c.
-Put CSVs in a folder for the app to consume.
+    * Put CSVs in a folder for the app to consume.
-    d.
-There can be hundreds of CSV file presend in this folder.
+    * There can be hundreds of CSV file presend in this folder.
-    e.
-10 CSV files should be process in parallel.
+    * 10 CSV files should be process in parallel.
 3. Update book's author, type and description
 4. Delete a book based on its name
-    a.
-Should just reduce number of copies.
+    * Should just reduce number of copies.
 5. Get book information based on its name
 6. Get all books information